This fellowship supports salary and project costs for 2 years, up to a total of £120,000.

 Applications are invited in any of the following areas:

-- Diagnosis of hearing loss and tinnitus, including genetics and early detection of deafness
+- Diagnosis of hearing loss or tinnitus, including genetics and early detection of deafness

 - Improved benefit from medical devices, e.g. hearing aids and cochlear implants

-- Treatments to protect or restore hearing, investigation of the mechanisms underlying hearing loss and the development of therapies to prevent hearing loss
+- Treatments to protect or restore hearing, including investigation of the mechanisms underlying hearing loss and the development of therapies (cell-, drug-, or gene-based) to prevent hearing loss or restore natural hearing

 - Silencing tinnitus